Characterization of differential K-theory by hexagon diagram: Introduction

-The question of axiomatically characterizing differential K-theory and more generally differential refinements of generalized cohomology theories is throughly analyzed by Bunke and Schick \cite{BS10}.
-They found a slightly different set of axioms than the character diagram, and deduced uniqueness from their axioms for a large class of differential refinements of generalized cohomology theories including differential K-theory.
-The major difference between their axioms and the character diagram is the absence of the group $K^{-1}_{\RR/\ZZ}$ in their axioms.
-Recently, an attempt to directly resolve Simons and Sullivan's question is made in \cite{MI21} by Ishan Mata who obtained a partial affirmative answer by employing homological algebra.
+Prior to our work here, the question of axiomatically characterizing differential K-theory and other differential refinements of generalized cohomology theories has been throughly analyzed by Bunke and Schick \cite{BS10} under a different set of axioms from which uniqueness results are obtained.
+The major difference between their axioms and the character diagram is the absence of the group $K^{-1}_{\RR/\ZZ}$ in their axioms; and their analysis does not directly answer Simons and Sullivan's question\footnote{More recently Ishan Mata \cite{MI21} obtained a partial affirmative answer by employing homological algebra.}.

-Our purpose here is to give a complete affirmative answer to Simons and Sullivan's original question.
-To state our main result more precisely, we need to make a couple of definitions. \begin{definition}A \textbf{differential K-functor} is a $5$-tuple $(\hat{K},i,j,\delta,ch)$, consisting of a contravariant functor $\hat{K}$ from the category of \textit{compact manifolds with corners} (with smooth mappings)\footnote{This is the category both \cite{HS05} and \cite{SS10} worked with.} to the category of abelian groups, and natural transformations $(i,j,\delta,ch)$ fitting into the character diagram with exact diagonals. \end{definition}